slashhuang/fs-pipe/README.md

 # fs-pipe

 > a Promise based file stream work flow

 > if you are familiar with gulp

-> you will finde fs-pipe very useful to you to handle file type
+> you will find fs-pipe very useful to you to handle file IO

 ## install